shashaneRanasinghe/WebScraper/README.md

 - run `.\{binary name}` to run the binary (eg .\WebScraper)

 ### Testing
-run `go test ./...` to run the unit tests run `go tool cover -html=c.out` to see the coverage of the unit tests
+- run `go test ./...` to run the unit tests
+- run `go test ./... -coverprofile=c.out` to create the cover profile
+- run `go tool cover -html=c.out` to see the coverage of the unit tests

 ## Endpoints